jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 }
 ```

-The complete source code (.cshtml) of this component is bellow.
+The complete source code (.razor) of this component is bellow.

 ```csharp
 @page "/"